 For access to the master programmes there is an annual selection procedure in spring, and one in summer.
 Below you will find the information brochure with an application form for the orientation tests.
 Read through this brochure carefully; you will find descriptions and practical information there as well as the deadlines to observe.
 Candidates for a master or bridging programme must register first.
 Upon registration, candidates will receive the application form to complete.
 Each December the information relating to the orientation tests for the next year will also appear here.
 The learning path coaches will be glad to provide you with additional information.

 Master of Audiovisual Arts

-- make an active contribution within a team; lead a meeting - have the necessary drive to develop in the artistic world, whether in an executive or creative capacity.
+make an active contribution to a team; lead a meeting - have the necessary drive to develop in the artistic world, whether in an executive or creative capacity.

 Access to Further Education